Kingfisher Bookstore - Coupeville

 Updated: Dec 6, 2021

 I don’t know about you, but I love gifting people books.

-I met owners, Meg & Brad Olson, who have been owning the shop since July 2018 and gave me some insights on the history of the business.
+I met owners, Meg & Brad Olson, who have been owning the shop since July 2018 and gave me some insights into the history of the business.

 This lovely bookstore has a large variety of books but specializes in books by Pacific Northwest writers and about the human and natural history of this incredible part of the world.

-You will be able to find maps and cards created by local artists, and in addition to new books, there is now a used book section that you are able to enjoy while seating on the outside deck admiring the gorgeous views.
+You will be able to find maps and cards created by local artists, and in addition to new books, there is now a used book section that you can enjoy while seating on the outside deck admiring the gorgeous views.

 I will certainly come back and bring my son who enjoys reading books as much as I do.

 No matter your interest, Kingfisher Bookstore has a book for you!

 Check their webpage here